It takes a village to raise a child…and $233,610, according to the latest figures from the Department of Agriculture.

 Well, new bicycles, anyway.

 Bikes are expensive, and there's not a huge advantage to buying them new.
-With a little elbow grease, you can fix up any old bike so that it looks great, and those brand-new mountain bikes aren't so great in the first place—ask any bike repair shop for their opinion on the Big Box Store specials.
+With a little elbow grease, you can fix up any old bike so that it looks great, and those brand-new mountain bikes aren't so great in the first place—just ask any bike repair shop for their opinion on the big box store specials.

 If you can find them, older bikes are built to last, and they’ll teach your kid some important skills (repairing a flat tire, for instance, or resetting a chain).
 Your kid won’t care if a bike’s secondhand, anyway, and you’ll save a decent amount of money.